network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 ### Test execution and results:

 1. Part 1: start traffic reproducers (00, 01, 02, 03) with provided configs.

-Make sure that you start the reproducers after 30s of a full minute, otherwise it could happen that reproducer 03 sends its packets before!
+IMPORTANT: Make sure that you start the reproducers after in the 25s-55s range of a minute (to make sure timings and interactions between the pcaps are respected in all scenarios)!
 IMPORTANT: do not kill the traffic reproducer process of traffic-generator-02, which stays open thanks to keep_open=true!

 Check the following at t=60s: